Sue E. Myerscough

-Sue Ellen Myerscough (/ˈmaɪ.ərzˌkoʊf/; born October 22, 1951) is a Senior United States district judge of the United States District Court for the Central District of Illinois and a former justice on the Illinois Fourth District Appellate Court.
+Sue Ellen Myerscough (/ˈmaɪ.ərzˌkoʊf/; born October 22, 1951) is a senior United States district judge of the United States District Court for the Central District of Illinois and a former justice on the Illinois Fourth District Appellate Court.

 Early life and education

 Born in Springfield, Illinois, Myerscough received her Bachelor of Arts with honors from Southern Illinois University in 1973 and her Juris Doctor from Southern Illinois University School of Law in 1980 where she was an editor of the law review.

-Professional career
+Career

 Myerscough served as a law clerk for Judge Harold Baker of the United States District Court for the Central District of Illinois and was in private practice in Springfield, Illinois from 1981 until her appointment as associate judge in 1987.
 Myerscough served as an associate judge until her election to the Illinois Circuit Courts in 1990, and in 1994 became Chief Judge of the Illinois Seventh Judicial Circuit and presiding judge of Sangamon County.
 She was elected to the Fourth District Appellate Court in 1998.
 She replaced Judge Frederick Green of Urbana who retired.